 Towner ran a Teacher twighlight session on the 24th of February and have already sent through their top 5 ideas for the future of education.

 Young people at Heston Community School worked with Writer and Children’s Laureate Malorie Blackman, Actor Lucy Ellison, Dancer (and winner of So You Think You Can Dance) Matt Flint, Ceramicist Kate Malone and facilitators Nimblefish.
 They explored questions about what the future might look like and the value that arts and culture has to society.They then presented their ideas to a panel of experts, including Laura Gander Howe, Arts Council, Paul Reeve, of Into Film, Ben Payne, Director of Ministry of Stories, Sally Bacon, Clore Duffield Foundation, Steve Moffit, A New Direction, Sam Cairns, Co-Director of the Cultural Learning Alliance and their own headteacher, Phil Ward.
-You can read more about the session here on the Heston site.

 The young people talked a great deal about the way that technology is increasingly shaping their lives.
 They spoke about the opportunities for connectedness that this offers them, and the incredible design and creative potential that technology can support, but also about their fears that technology isolates individuals and inhibits social interaction, group discussion, friendship and collaboration.
 They felt that, even in a school like Heston which prioritises and champions the arts, the wider education system was pushing them to prioritise other subjects, and that their parents were often hearing negative messages about the arts from government and the media.
 They wanted their grades to be based on their performance over a whole year, and not on the assessment of a final exam, they wanted more media education - to help them navigate both social media and the national news and international issues - they wanted more debate and discussion, more arts subjects (and for these subjects to be valued), time for invention and innovation, and to be encouraged to explore.